 What does this look like for a small team — five engineers and one PM?

 At this scale, the PM/Eng/Agent trio is the whole team.
-The PM focuses almost entirely on Tier 1 — they have too little time to be effective elsewhere.
+The PM focuses almost entirely on Tier 1 — they don't have enough time to be effective elsewhere.
 Each engineer treats their scope as a product sub-domain.
 The PM provides quarterly intent and outcome metrics; engineers own their execution and the results.

 Where do product designers fit in this model?